DataScientistTX/LazyML/README.md

 streamlit run app.py
 ```

-The same app is also deployed to Heroku: http://viscometerapi.herokuapp.com/
+The same app is also deployed to Heroku: http://LazyML.herokuapp.com/

-Enter your dial readings obtained from an API viscometer using the template excel sheet and investigate the rheological behavior of your fluid with curve fit results provided for Bingham Plastic, Power-Law and Yield-Power Law rheological models.
+Upload your data and select the checkbox depending on regression or classification.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.